harrystech/dynosaur/README.md

  - `interval` (int): The autoscaler sleeps for this many seconds before checking for activity.
 Note that each plugin is configured with an API polling interval too, so this does not increase the frequency of API polling.
- - `blackout` (int): Time (in seconds) during which we will not scale **down** after any change.
-This is to prevent rapid cycling up-and-down, whilst still allowing rapid increases when required.
-Default is 300s i.e. 5 minutes.
  - `librato_email` (string): Optional, set Librato account to track statistics.
  - `librato_api_key` (string): Optional, set Librato account to track statistics.